 - Password Monitoring: Safari also throws a warning when a password is insecure by monitoring your saved passwords to ensure they have not been compromised in a data breach.

 You will now be able to switch between devices faster than ever with the new iOS 14.
 AirPods will receive spatial audio and dynamic head tracking making the user have a movie like experience.
+Check out our iOS 14 Review for all the details.

 - Automatic Device Switching: Apple has enhanced the Airpods software so the AirPods and AirPods Pro will be able to switch between your iPhone, iPad, Mac and Apple Watch, this enables a more streamlined audio swapping experience.